SiddhataPatil/CodepathPrework/README.md

 The following **additional** features are implemented:

-* [x] Allows you to put a 'star' to the list to prioritize it, which automatically takes the list to the top of all the other lists.
+* [x] Allows you to put a 'star' to the list to prioritize it, which automatically takes the task to the top of all the other tasks.
-* [x] If there is no priority, your latest list is at the top.

 ## Video Walkthrough